 The Durkeeville Historical Society and city of Jacksonville collaborated to dedicate the birth site of Jacksonville’s Johnson brothers as the “Lift Ev’ry Voice and Sing” Park.
 The park is named after the song written by John Rosamond Johnson and James Weldon Johnson in the late 1800s, which the NAACP calls the “Black National Anthem.”

 As part of the development strategy for LaVilla, the current Lift Ev’ry Voice and Sing park will be expanded and designed to celebrate James Weldon Johnson and the African-American experience.
-The park was designed by renowned landscape architect Walter Hood to honor the legacy of Jacksonville’s native sons, the Johnson Brothers, and will be the first of several cultural sites to be featured.
+The park, which commemorates Johnson’s contributions to our nation, will invite people from all walks of life to honor this important Jacksonville native.
+Designed by renowned lanscape architect Walter Hood, the park will be linked to 15 other historic neighborhoods and Downtown via the Emerald Trail.

 St. Johns River Park, located on the Southbank waterfront between the Main Street and Acosta bridges and home to Friendship Fountain is undergoing a major transformation.
 Through careful curation, a more vibrant year-round public space will take shape over the next two years.
 Built around the theme Exploring the St. Johns River, plans for a botanical garden, a themed play park, a splash pad, concessions and fountain upgrades.
 The node will tell the story of the indigenous Timucuan people, Ribault’s landing in 1562 and the Ft.
 Caroline settlement, and botanist and horticulturist John Bartram’s travels through Jacksonville.
 Central to the park will be an upgraded fountain representative of the massive flow of the St. Johns and including fully functional dancing jets choreographed to music and lights.